 Could this coming year be the one where you get better about expressing gratitude in writing?
+If you are reading this post in mid-year, you don’t have to wait until January.
+Start right now.
 How many of those notes will inspire warm feelings that far outlast the few minutes it takes to write the notes.

 “But what if I forget?” you ask.
 You’ve just read about how one person solved forgetting.
 If you are unfamiliar with the concept of the “Tickler File,” read about it in this blog post.
 You can pick up several boxes of cards just about anywhere.
 Scatter them through your Tickler Files.
 When a blank card surfaces, use that to trigger your memory.

 In fact, why not stop right now and think about someone who has gone out of their way to make your life better.
 Grab a note card and let them know.
 It’ll only take a minute.
 It will be remembered for far longer.

 If it worked for her, maybe it could work for you.
 How do you stay current with the people you need to thank?
 Let me know about it in the comments.